nikki-experiments/my-react-boilerplate/README.md

 ## Install Prettier and ESLint

 Prettier is a style formatter for your project files.
-To install globally:
+To install:

-    $ npm install --global prettier
+    $ npm install -D prettier

 ESLint is a JavaScript linting tool.
 To install:

-    $ npm install --global eslint
+    $ npm install -D eslint

-Can also install these as a dev dependency.
-Add all the eslint dependencies to package.json.
-To add prettier as a dependency type:
+This will install the modules inside your node_modules folder.
+For ESLint you will also need to install other ESLint packages shown in this repo's package.json.

-    $ npm install -D prettier
+You can also install these tools globally if you wish to use them on all your react projects.
+Run the same commands above but replace -D with -g.
+The module will be in your Node.js path accesible from any project.
+Now you won't have to run the install for these tools each time you create a new project.

 ### Set up an ESLint config file